vbauer/manet/README.md

 <img align="right" style="margin-left: 15px" src="misc/manet.jpg">

-Manet is a service with REST API to capture screenshots of websites using various parameters.
+Manet is a REST API server which allows to capture screenshots of websites using various parameters.
 It is a good way to make sure that your websites are responsive or to make thumbnails.

-Manet uses SlimerJS under the hood, which is very similar to PhantomJs, except that it runs on top of [Gecko](https://developer.mozilla.org/en-US/docs/Mozilla/Gecko), the browser engine of [Mozilla Firefox](https://www.mozilla.org).
-This is a conscious choice to be more stable.
+Manet uses [SlimerJS](http://slimerjs.org) under the hood, which is very similar to [PhantomJs](http://phantomjs.org), except that it runs on top of [Gecko](https://developer.mozilla.org/en-US/docs/Mozilla/Gecko) (the browser engine of [Mozilla Firefox](https://www.mozilla.org)) and [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) (the JavaScript engine of Firefox).
+This is a conscious choice to be more stable and predictable.

+You can find additional useful information in SlimerJS [documentation](http://docs.slimerjs.org/current/).

 *Project is named in honor of Édouard Manet, French painter (1832-1883).*